 Don’t think that the insurance company will pay up in full on your UM claim simply because they are “your” insurer.
 Even in these situations, the insurance company’s goal is still to pay out as little as possible in order to maximize profits.

-How a Mississippi Hit-and-Run Accident Lawyer Can Help
+How a Hit-and-Run Accident Lawyer in Mississippi Can Help

 When you’ve been the victim of a hit and run accident in Mississippi, the car accident attorneys of Derek L. Hall, PC, are ready to help you seek compensation for your injuries and financial and personal damages.